 Timing of the examination

-This examination must be completed within eighteen months of initial registration.
+This examination must be completed within 24 months of initial registration.
 Thus, a MSc student who transfers to the PhD degree program after one year will have only six months after the date of transfer to complete the examination.
 Students are advised to complete the examination before becoming deeply involved in their research work.
-Extensions beyond 18 months require the written approval of the Graduate Advisor.
-Students are expected to complete their comprehensive examination within 24 months from the date of initial registration.
 A student who is not admitted to candidacy within 36 months from date of initial registration must withdraw from the program.

 Scheduling the Exam